 Note that soaking isn’t strictly necessary but doing so will cut your cooking time significantly, while saving time and energy.
 But even soaked beans can more than two hours on the stove pot or in a slow-cooker.
 That’s why many bean lovers own Instant Pots or pressure cookers.
 These appliances can usually reduce your cooking time to 30 minutes or less.

-The cooking time for beans varies by its variety, whether it has been pre-soaked, and the cooking method.
+The cooking time for beans varies by its variety, cooking method, and whether the beans were pre-soaked.
 Garbanzos, white beans, and kidney beans take the longest cooking time—up to a few hours for beans simmering on a stove-top.
-Smaller beans take substantially less cooking time.
+The bigger the bean the longer the required cooking time.

-If all this soaking and simmering seems daunting note that there are a few varieties of tiny dried beans that can be quickly cooked without soaking: split peas, lentils, and mungs.
+I recognize that all this soaking and simmering can sound daunting.
+So keep in mind that several varieties of tiny dried beans cook quickly with no need for soaking: split peas, lentils, and mungs.
 Split peas are obviously the main ingredient for split pea soup.
 You’ll want to simmer them until they mostly break apart—mixing with the cooking water to form a thick and creamy base.
 You can alternately simmer yellow splits or mung beans and before serving add roasted cumin seeds, curry powder, and salt to make dal—the most popular Indian soup.

-With all the virtues beans have in terms of being cheap, delicious, and healthful the one thing that stands in their way of world domination is their tendency to cause intestinal gas.
-Few people realize that this problem can largely be mitigated.
+Beans are impossible to beat when it comes to being a food that’s cheap, delicious, and healthful.
+About the only thing that stands in their way of world domination is their tendency to cause intestinal gas.
+Fortunately, there are various ways to mitigate or eliminate this problem.
 Beans cause flatulence because they contain a sugar that your body can’t readily digest.
 When the sugar reaches your intestines, bacteria feed on it to form gas.

 The good news here is cooking dissolves a substantial portion of this sugar into the cooking water.
-So if you pour your cooking water down the drain and use fresh water to finish preparing your recipe you’ll likely find your beans are more easily digested.
-The same thing goes for the water that canned beans are packed in—discard it and use fresh water and your meal will be far less gas-producing.
+So once your beans finish cooking, pour the cooking water down the drain.
+Then use fresh water to finish preparing your recipe.
+By doing this, you’ll make your beans much more digestible.
+The same thing goes for the water used for canned beans.
+Discard it and use fresh water and your meal will be far less gas-producing.